emperorofmars/nna/nna_spec.md

 `Hips` is a parameter for the definition.
 `,` is a separator for different parameters.
 `0.5` is a parameter for the definition.
-`.R` signifies the right side of the model.
+`.R` is the side signifier.

+The combination of the 'actual node name' and the optional side signifier must be unique.
+This will form the ID of the definition.

 ## Json Definitions
 Json definitions are of arbitrary length, as they are spread over multiple nodes.\